babatech/symfonyreact/ReadME.md

 Restaurant application with symfony, React, Docker
 =======

-A sample project for Restaurants with symfony 4.2, Sqlite, Doctrine
+A sample project for Restaurants with symfony 4.2, Sqlite, Doctrine, React

 # How to run
 #### Pre-prerequisites